The definition keeps changing

 God created only individuals

-Let's tune out the drone of talking heads and listen to the still, small voice within us.
+Let's tune out the drone of talking heads and listen to the still, small voice living within us.
 Leading us.
 Guiding us.
 Enabling us.

 That voice is the Holy Spirit, Jesus living within our hearts, tenderly telling us, "Love one another as I have loved you."